gaspachoo/DecodEEG/EEGtoVideo/GLMNet/README.md

 The `--concept`, `--repetition` and `--window` arguments select which slice of a multi-dimensional EEG array to process.
 They default to `0` if omitted.

+## Binary color category

+`color_binary` is a simplified version of the original `color` labels.
+It maps any label other than `0` to the value `1`, indicating that one color dominates the image.
+Label `0` still represents videos with many colors.
+Use `--category color_binary` when training to enable this behaviour.